Howard-ThinkGeo/VSIX-ProjectTemplates/MapSuiteMobileForiOS_VSIX/README.md

 ## Description

-This project template creates a simple iOS client application with MapSuite Mobile for iOS component referenced.
+This project template creates a simple iOS client application with Map Suite Mobile for iOS component referenced.
 It also contains a WorldStreets map setup on the map.

 ## Tags